noodldocs/noodldocs.github.io/2.4/nodes/cloud-services/cloudfunction.md

 # Cloud Function

 This node is used to make calls to backend cloud functions.
-To use cloud functions you need to have an external [Parse](https://parseplatform.org) backend up and running and have attached cloud functions.
+To use cloud functions you need to have an external [Parse](https://parseplatform.org) backend up and running and have attached cloud functions or have a Noodl Zap running in [Zapier](https://zapier.com).
+You can read more about how to make your own backend logic [here](/guides/business-logic/overview/).

 <div class="ndl-image-with-background l">